UJJWALUBHALE/Java-Source-Code/README.md

 created ansible-playbook for to deploy an image over to dockerhub and deploy container onto Kubernetes, so that I have setup the Kubernetes cluster with the help of AWS-EKS and created manifest file for to delpoyment and service.

-So in this way I have setup a complete CICD pipeline for to deploy an artitcats over to the target environment.
+So in this way I have setup a complete CI/CD pipeline for to deploy an artitcats over to the target environment.